 Take into consideration that the most prominent peculiarity of all successful online projects is that they’re never static.
 Just look at how frequent Google, Facebook, AirBnb, Amazon and the list goes on, expand their web/ mobile app features list or change less effective stack with more performant technologies.
 Some of the companies rewrite server or client side completely and some are simply enhancing their current stack.

-There’s no clear border when to apply any of the actions, since the process of improvement simply depends on the app or online marketplace business model.
+There’s no clear border when to apply any of the actions, since the process of improvement simply depends on the app or on the business model to create your own marketplace.
 Let’s consider typical situations when you’d need code refactoring

 Reliable code refactoring techniques as a part of improving online marketplace app's existing functionality

-Our recommendation is to use code refactoring in typical dev’s workflow to build stable online marketplace business model.
+Our recommendation is to use code refactoring in typical dev’s workflow to create your own marketplace that is stable.
 It doesn’t mean that you should do it on a regular, almost daily basis.
 Check the readability and quality of the code at least once a month or several months, given the fact of constantly emerging new standards and alterations in the world of programming.

 Often, there are also cases when code refactoring turns to the process of a complete product rewriting to more modern web or mobile app technology stack.
 It usually happens, when one issue that is caused by incorrect use of the current technologies can transform into multiple small-to-critical bugs in the online marketplace app’s architecture.
 It’s obvious that such ‘domino effect’ is a result of a previously written complicated and non-optimized code.